 Dining Around Spokane:

 There are many wonderful, locally owned, places to dine around Spokane.
 Here are some of Serena’s recommendations, in alphabetical order:

 - Boots Bakery and Lounge: Great little vegan and gluten free cafe and bakery in downtown Spokane.
 Kid friendly.

-- Casper Fry: Delicious food with a southern flair in a hipster setting.
+- Casper Fry: Menu with a southern flair in a hipster setting.
 Kid friendly.

-- Chaps: Featured on Diner's, Drive-ins, and Dives.
-Cute setting.
-Serving breakfast (try the baked oatmeal!), and treats from the attached Cake bakery.
+- Chaps: Cute, cozy, and eclectic setting.
+Serving breakfast (try the baked oatmeal!) and treats from the attached Cake bakery.
 Kid friendly.

 - Clover: A cozy restaurant near Gonzaga University, serving brunch, lunch and dinner.
 Kid friendly.

 - Dick's: A Spokane fast food institution, serving burgers by the bagful since 1965.
 The classic streetside ordering, old signage, and menu offerings make you feel like you're on a classic Americana movie set.